 Faisal Al Yafai

-Faisal Al Yafai is the executive editor of Newlines.
+Faisal Al Yafai is the executive editor of New Lines.
 He is a journalist, playwright, and partner at Hildebrand Nord.
 He was previously an investigative journalist for The Guardian in London and a documentary journalist for the BBC, and has reported from across the Middle East, from Eastern Europe, Russia and Indonesia.
 He was one of the founding editors of New Lines.

 Latest from Faisal Al Yafai